Congregational News & Events – Week of March 31, 2019

 The Rector has sole discretion over this account.
 All payments are anonymous and the fund is audited by the Senior Warden and Treasurer.

-2019 Easter Offering envelopes are available in the pews and on the tables at both entrances to the Sanctuary.
+2019 Easter Offering envelopes will be placed in the pews and on the tables at both entrances to the Sanctuary starting March 31st.
 If donating by check, please write “2019 Easter Offering” in the memo line.

 Thank you for your generosity to this important ministry.